oracle-quickstart/oci-ibm-spectrum-scale/network_shared_disk_server_model/README.md

 ## Update variables.tf file (optional)
-This is optional, but you can update the variables.tf to change compute shapes to use for NSD servers, dataReplica, # of NSD disks, # of NSD and client nodes and and various other values.
+Update the variables.tf to provide the link to Spectrum Scale binary software & its version, change compute shapes to use for NSD servers, dataReplica, # of NSD disks, # of NSD and client nodes and and various other values.
 See [OCI Compute shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm) for more details.

 | Node Type | Mandatory | Node Shape (Recommended) | Node Count (Production minimum) | Node Shape (Minimum) | Node Count (Minimum) | Comments |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |